ttoss/ttoss/packages/cloud-auth/README.md

 # @ttoss/cloud-auth

 It's a library for creating AWS Cognito resources.
-It creates an user pool, an identity pool and a client application.
+It creates an user pool, identity pool, a client application, and others resources.

 ## Installation